 I have already written about my journey listening to the voice of God as I’ve explored yoga as a creative Christian practice.
 I also want to share another reason behind my exploration of yoga as I’ve sought the Lord’s will and wisdom in this somewhat tricky and controversial issue as a follower of Jesus Christ.

 I am deeply passionate about helping others find the healing power of Jesus through creativity, beauty, art, and worship.
-I am currently writing a devotional Bible study about that very topic.
-And more and more, as I am reading, researching and writing, God is leading me to connect this love of healing through the arts with my love for yoga and all things embodied.
+I have written a devotional Bible study about that very topic called The Creator’s Healing Power.
+And more and more, as I continue reading, researching, teaching and writing, God is leading me to connect this love of healing through the arts with my love for yoga and all things embodied.
 In the midst of my research and exploration of trauma, I quickly found the work of Bessel van der Kolk, MD, a leader in the field of trauma since the 1970s.
 In his own research he has more recently discovered that yoga and other embodied practices help those who suffer from PTSD and chronic trauma.
-Let me refer you to two articles and a recorded interview on his research and discoveries:
+Let me refer you to two recorded interviews on his research and discoveries:

-On Being Interview with Bessel van der Kolk (pre-recorded episode)
+On Being Interview with Bessel van der Kolk (How Trauma Lodges in the Body)

 It is my belief that all true healing in the deepest places of our being comes from Jesus Christ.
 If yoga is bringing healing to victims of trauma, then we need to reclaim this healing tool.
 How much more powerful and effective can this healing tool be if we add the power of the blood of Jesus?
 Powerful, indeed!

 In April 2017, I attended training with YogaFaith to become a certified Trauma Sensitive YogaFaith (TSYF) trainer.
-Even though I was there to learn, God met me in powerful ways–bringing healing and wholeness to broken places within.
+Even though I was there to learn, God met me in powerful ways–bringing healing and wholeness to broken places within, places I didn’t even know were broken, but so desperately in need of his healing touch!
 He truly is God, Our Healer!
-As I stated in my previous article:
+I am now a Lead Trainer for the TSYF training program, offering trainings each year in Ohio (click the TSYF link above to find details on these trainings).

 It all boils down to this: #JesusFirstYogaSecond